corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 In order to revoke a node’s certificate and therefore be evicted from the network, a CRR needs to be approved and signed by the network operator.
-The method by which the CRR is approved is, similar to the Issuance workflow, configured by specifying the plugin class responsible for the handling of the CRRs within the Revocation workflow inside the Identity Manager’s config file.
+The method by which the CRR is approved is, similar to the Issuance workflow, configured by specifying the plugin class responsible for the handling of the CRRs within the Revocation workflow inside the Identity Manager’s configuration file.
 The CENM ships with two included plugins:

 * Auto approval